PrasantKumar07/Linear-Regression/README.md

 # Linear-Regression
-This is My First ML Model
+This is My First ML Model.